deejaygraham/throw-me-the-idol-talk/transcript.md

 In a lot of cases, firing up the debugger and running through the code you want to change to get a good idea of what it is doing is goinig to be your first step.
 But we can't really rely on that to catch all the instances of places where we may be breaking stuff, after all this is a form of manual testing and we know manual testing is a bad thing.
 So early on we need a way to validate that the application still works the way it always has without resorting to hours of manual inspection.

+## Play is your friend
+If you are in a safe space as far as the application is concerned, and the code is in source control, then HELLO"""""""!!!!!!!!

 ## Text is your friend

 One way to handle this is to find a way to convert your program output (or the portion you are interested in changing) to text if it isn't already available.
 Emily Bache writes about Approval Testing which is the idea that you can capture the fully working output of a program as a "golden copy" before you start work on it.
 Then every time you make a change, generate a new version of the output and compare it against the original.
 If there are differences you know you broke something and if not you can have some confidence that your change was for the good.
 Golden images usually get checked into source control so that we can make sure we aren't accidentally changing them and then missing breakages.